mbastola/machine-learning-in-python/Reinforcement-Learning/a-star/README.md

 1.  **Optimality (Path Length):** As expected, both **A* and BFS consistently found the shortest path** in all mazes.
 Their path lengths are identical.
 In contrast, **DFS found a valid path but it was significantly longer** and non-optimal.
 This is its most significant drawback; it prioritizes depth over breadth, often taking a convoluted route to the goal.

-2.  **Search Efficiency (Nodes Explored):** This is where the difference between informed and uninformed search becomes clear. **A* consistently explored the fewest nodes**.
+2.  **Search Efficiency (Nodes Explored):** This is where the difference between informed and uninformed search become more clear. **A* consistently explored the fewest nodes**.
 Its heuristic function (Manhattan distance) effectively guided the search towards the goal, pruning a large number of irrelevant paths.
 BFS, lacking a heuristic, had to explore a much larger area of the maze, especially in the more complex `maze3.csv`.
 DFS explored a number of nodes somewhere between A* and BFS, as it quickly dives deep down one path.

 3.  **Speed (Execution Time):** The execution time is closely correlated with the number of nodes explored. **A* was the fastest algorithm** for finding the optimal path.
 While DFS was sometimes faster in raw time (especially on `maze2.csv`), this speed comes at the cost of a non-optimal solution.
 BFS was the slowest of the three due to its exhaustive, layer-by-layer exploration.